MertUmurhan/EEE485_heart_disease/README.md

 # EEE485_heart_disease
-Heart disease detection using various supervised learning methods from scratch
+Heart disease detection using various supervised learning methods from scratch.

 Methods used in this project are: